About Monmouth Timeline

 We are also committed to supporting, and not replicating the outstanding work of other historical organizations.
-We will strive to complement these groups and the great work they are doing, and encourage their active participation in the Timeline.
+We will strive to complement these groups and promote the great work they are doing, and encourage their active participation in the Timeline.

-We are a non-profit organization.
+We are currently a non-profit organization.
 We are applying for federal and state tax exemption status, and expect to receive this, but we are not a tax-exempt organization at this moment.

 Thanks again to everyone who helped make this vision a reality.